 Here are some ways you can get involved right now.

 - Learn about the Rural Cooperative Development Grant (RCDG) program.
 Administered by the U.S. Department of Agriculture's Rural Development/Rural Business – Cooperative Services Program, RCDG aims to improve the economic condition of rural America by assisting in the startup, expansion and operational improvement of rural cooperatives.
-NCBA CLUSA is requesting at least $26,550,000 in RCDG funding for fiscal year 2017.
+NCBA CLUSA is requesting at least $26,850,000 in RCDG funding for fiscal year 2018.
 Read the fact sheet here.
+NCBA CLUSA's President and CEO Judy Ziewacz has submitted testimony to the Senate Appropriations Subcommittee, rejecting calls for the elimination of discretionary programs administered by USDA's Rural Business – Cooperative Services and urging the Trump Administration to "provide the necessary federal investment needed to help create, sustain and inspire vibrant rural communities."
+Read the testimony here.

 - The bipartisan Congressional Cooperative Business Caucus is dedicated to promoting the cooperative business model as a viable market solution and policy option that can help solve today’s pressing public policy challenges.
 If your U.S. Senator or Representative is not yet a member, please write your senator here or your representative here and ask them to join.
 You may copy this sample letter and adapt and personalize it as necessary.